-Discussion of future developments can be found in the Chairman's statement on pages 1 to 2 and the Chief Executive's review on pages 3 to 10.
+Discussion of future developments can be found in the Chairman's statement and the Chief Executive's review.

 Company's policy on payment of creditors

 It is the group's policy to settle terms of payment with suppliers when agreeing the terms of each transaction, to ensure that suppliers are made aware of these terms of payment, and to endeavour to adhere to them.
 Trade creditors of the group at 30 June 2009 were equivalent to 96 days' purchases (2008: 123 days), based on the average daily amount invoiced by suppliers during the year.
 The company does not have significant trade creditor balances.